 Middle East and Asia.

 "The global war on terror continues to be one of the biggest challenges

-the United States faces," confirms Davis.
-"We at the CIA and our colleagues
+the United States faces," says Davis.
+"We at the CIA and our colleagues across

 Intelligence officers may find themselves working in an office during a

 routine 9-to-5 workday.
 Or they may be on the streets at home or abroad at

 any time.
 The CIA has agents all over the world.

 But intelligence agencies employ more than just intelligence officers.